-In 2008 the Village continued replacing fire hydrants.
-A total of 16 hydrants were replaced in 2007 - 2008 in addition to repairing and rebuilding other hydrants.
+In 2009 the Village continued replacing fire hydrants.
+A total of 4 hydrants were replaced and two were repaired.
 The Village is also completing the replacement of all water meters with newer models that can be read by a portable handheld scanner and downloaded to a computer for billing.
 This provides for more accurate and efficient meter reading.
 If your meter has not yet been replaced, contact the Village of Elmsford Water Department immediately at 592-7770 to make an appointment.